algorandfoundation/specs/dev/ledger.md

     with the called application, encoded as msgpack field `ld`.
     - `ld` maps an "account offset" to a [`StateDelta`][State Deltas].
 Account offset 0 is the transaction's sender.
-Account offsets 1 and greater refer to the account specified at that index minus one in the transaction's `Accounts` slice.
+Account offsets 1 and greater refer to the account specified at that offset minus one in the transaction's `Accounts` slice.

 ### State Deltas